HMS Peregrine (1916): Design and development

 Peregrine was one of sixteen Admiralty M-class destroyers ordered by the British Admiralty in May 1915 as part of the Fifth War Construction Programme.
 The M-class was an improved version of the earlier L-class destroyer destroyers, designed to reach a higher speed in order to counter rumoured German fast destroyers, although it transpired these vessels did not exist.
+The destroyers did not achieve the speed required.
+Nonetheless, the additional speed that was possible was appreciated by the navy.

 The destroyer was 273 ft 8 in long overall, with a beam of 26 ft 9 in and a draught of 16 ft 3 in.
 Displacement was 860 LT normal and 1021 LT full load.
 Power was provided by three Yarrow boilers feeding two Brown-Curtis steam turbines rated at 25000 shp and driving two shafts, to give a design speed of 34 kn.
 Three funnels were fitted and 296 LT of oil carried, giving a design range of 2530 nmi at 15 kn.